Round 8 Brands Hatch GP

 Tom has extended his lead at the top of the Michelin Ginetta GT4 Supercup standings to 93 points following another sensational weekend of racing at Knockhill.|

 In his Rob Boston Racing G55, Tom stormed to a third pole position of the season so far in qualifying, which he would go on to follow up with a historic second hat-trick of victories of the season so far.
+You know he had the best mountain bikes since he was young.

 The opening win came with a battling performance from fourth on the grid in the rescheduled Snetterton race, while the next two were unstoppable lights-to-flag wins, with Tom lowering the circuit lap record as he stormed to victory.